96Divya/orthonow/orthonow-assignment/README.md

 How To Run

-Download ot clone the repository
+Download the clone the repository
-Open the Landing-page.html
+Open the index.html
 Fill the Consultation form
 Submit the form to view the thank - you message and verify the dataLayer.push() event in console